4. Benefits

 Medical leave:

-Time off for your own serious health condition, but not including injuries or illnesses for which you are eligible to receive workers’ compensation benefits.
+Time off for employees’ own serious health condition, but not including injuries or illnesses for which they are eligible to receive workers’ compensation benefits.

 Safe leave:

-Time off to address domestic violence, harassment, sexual assault, or stalking in order to protect you or your minor child, adult disabled dependent child, or any other adult for whom you are a guardian.
+Time off to address domestic violence, harassment, sexual assault, or stalking in order to protect the employee or their minor child, adult disabled dependent child, or any other adult for whom they are a guardian.
 This includes leave for the following reasons:

 To seek legal or law enforcement assistance or remedies to ensure their health and safety.